 So we’ve gone over the basics, now it’s time to start thinking about whether or not marble is right for you!
-I find a good old fashioned pros and cons list is the best way to hash it out!
+I find a good old-fashioned pros and cons list is the best way to hash it out!

 Nothing quite compares to the natural beauty of real marble.
 There are some really nice man-made and composite products on the market.
-And there are so many more choices in countertop material now then there were even a few years ago!
+And there are so many more choices in countertop material now than there were even a few years ago!
 But if you are a die-hard marble lover nothing else quite measures up!